Engineering manager responsibilities: What you need to know

 • Overseeing the execution of assigned tasks

 • Facilitating a smooth transition as the project moves from one stage to the next.
-For example, from the planning phase to development
+For example, from the planning phase to the development

 • Communicating with different departments and team leads